juan-ivan-NV/ETH-Dapp-tracking-Items-through-Supply-Chain/README.md

 In this case we are using goerly.<br />

-First make sure you set the test network data ...
+First make sure you set the test network data in the config file ...

 <blockquote>
 truffle-config.js